bahdotsh/wrkflw/README.md

 ## Limitations

 ### Supported Features
-- ✅ Basic workflow syntax and validation
+- ✅ Basic workflow syntax and validation (all YAML syntax checks, required fields, and structure)
-- ✅ Job dependency resolution and parallel execution
+- ✅ Job dependency resolution and parallel execution (all jobs with correct 'needs' relationships are executed in the right order, and independent jobs run in parallel)
-- ✅ Matrix builds (with reasonable size limits)
+- ✅ Matrix builds (supported for reasonable matrix sizes; very large matrices may be slow or resource-intensive)
-- ✅ Environment variables and GitHub context
+- ✅ Environment variables and GitHub context (all standard GitHub Actions environment variables and context objects are emulated)
-- ✅ Docker container actions
+- ✅ Docker container actions (all actions that use Docker containers are supported in Docker mode)
-- ✅ JavaScript actions
+- ✅ JavaScript actions (all actions that use JavaScript are supported)
-- ✅ Composite actions
+- ✅ Composite actions (all composite actions, including nested and local composite actions, are supported)
-- ✅ Local actions
+- ✅ Local actions (actions referenced with local paths are supported)
-- ✅ Special handling for common actions (e.g., `actions/checkout`)
+- ✅ Special handling for common actions (e.g., `actions/checkout` is natively supported)
-- ✅ Workflow triggering via `workflow_dispatch`
+- ✅ Workflow triggering via `workflow_dispatch` (manual triggering of workflows is supported)
-- ✅ GitLab pipeline triggering
+- ✅ GitLab pipeline triggering (manual triggering of GitLab pipelines is supported)
-- ✅ Environment files (`GITHUB_OUTPUT`, `GITHUB_ENV`, `GITHUB_PATH`, `GITHUB_STEP_SUMMARY`)
+- ✅ Environment files (`GITHUB_OUTPUT`, `GITHUB_ENV`, `GITHUB_PATH`, `GITHUB_STEP_SUMMARY` are fully supported)
+- ✅ TUI interface for workflow management and monitoring
+- ✅ CLI interface for validation, execution, and remote triggering
+- ✅ Output capturing (logs, step outputs, and execution details are available in both TUI and CLI)
+- ✅ Container cleanup (all containers created by wrkflw are automatically cleaned up, even on interruption)

-### Limited or Unsupported Features
+### Limited or Unsupported Features (Explicit List)
-- ⚠️ GitHub-specific secrets and permissions (limited to basic environment variables)
+- ❌ GitHub secrets and permissions: Only basic environment variables are supported.
+GitHub's encrypted secrets and fine-grained permissions are NOT available.
+- ❌ GitHub Actions cache: Caching functionality (e.g., `actions/cache`) is NOT supported in emulation mode and only partially supported in Docker mode (no persistent cache between runs).
-- ⚠️ GitHub API integrations (only basic workflow triggering is supported)
+- ❌ GitHub API integrations: Only basic workflow triggering is supported.
+Features like workflow status reporting, artifact upload/download, and API-based job control are NOT available.
-- ⚠️ GitHub-specific environment variables (some may be emulated but not fully functional)
+- ❌ GitHub-specific environment variables: Some advanced or dynamic environment variables (e.g., those set by GitHub runners or by the GitHub API) are emulated with static or best-effort values, but not all are fully functional.
-- ⚠️ Complex matrix builds with very large matrices (performance limitations)
-- ⚠️ Network-isolated actions (may require additional configuration)
-- ⚠️ GitHub Actions cache functionality (not supported in emulation mode)
+- ❌ Large/complex matrix builds: Very large matrices (hundreds or thousands of job combinations) may not be practical due to performance and resource limits.
+- ❌ Network-isolated actions: Actions that require strict network isolation or custom network configuration may not work out-of-the-box and may require manual Docker configuration.
-- ⚠️ Some GitHub-specific event triggers (only `workflow_dispatch` is fully supported)
+- ❌ Some event triggers: Only `workflow_dispatch` (manual trigger) is fully supported.
+Other triggers (e.g., `push`, `pull_request`, `schedule`, `release`, etc.) are NOT supported.
-- ⚠️ GitHub-specific runner features (some features may behave differently)
+- ❌ GitHub runner-specific features: Features that depend on the exact GitHub-hosted runner environment (e.g., pre-installed tools, runner labels, or hardware) are NOT guaranteed to match.
+Only a best-effort emulation is provided.
+- ❌ Windows and macOS runners: Only Linux-based runners are fully supported.
+Windows and macOS jobs are NOT supported.
+- ❌ Service containers: Service containers (e.g., databases defined in `services:`) are only supported in Docker mode.
+In emulation mode, they are NOT supported.
+- ❌ Artifacts: Uploading and downloading artifacts between jobs/steps is NOT supported.
+- ❌ Job/step timeouts: Custom timeouts for jobs and steps are NOT enforced.
+- ❌ Job/step concurrency and cancellation: Features like `concurrency` and job cancellation are NOT supported.
+- ❌ Expressions and advanced YAML features: Most common expressions are supported, but some advanced or edge-case expressions may not be fully implemented.

 ### Runtime Mode Differences
-- **Docker Mode**: Closer to GitHub's environment but may have limitations with certain container configurations
+- **Docker Mode**: Provides the closest match to GitHub's environment, including support for Docker container actions, service containers, and Linux-based jobs.
+Some advanced container configurations may still require manual setup.
-- **Emulation Mode**: Runs without Docker but has more limitations:
+- **Emulation Mode**: Runs workflows using the local system tools.
+Limitations:
+  - Only supports local and JavaScript actions (no Docker container actions)
-  - Limited support for container-specific actions
+  - No support for service containers
   - No caching support
-  - Some actions may need to be adapted to work in the local environment
+  - Some actions may require adaptation to work locally
   - Special action handling is more limited

 ### Best Practices